IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

   * Ezekiel depicts the glory departing in judgment (Ezek 9:3; 11:23)
 * New Covenant: the believer becomes the Spirit’s temple
-  * “Your body is a temple of the Holy Spirit” (1 Cor 6:19–20)
+  * “Your body is a temple of the Holy Spirit” (1 Corinthians 6:19–20)

 <p style="font-family: 'Gabriola', serif;">
         “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?”